department-of-veterans-affairs/va.gov-team/products/identity-personalization/onboarding/discovery-research/2024-03-onboarding-generative-research/findings-summary.md

 > You have to ask the right questions, you have to network with the right people, otherwise you're not gonna get that information.
 I see that the VA website's trying to bridge that gap and that's good.
 That's really good.
 But that, that's more of a tool, the VA website as opposed to a complete addressing of the issue.  - P1, Active Duty Service Member

-### 2. Multiple people had challenges identity verification and extensive reading on VA.gov; we also heard about various isolated hurdles.
+### 2. Multiple people had challenges with identity verification and extensive reading on VA.gov; we also heard about various isolated hurdles.
 #### Identity verification
 - 2 participants were annoyed by having to complete identity verification; one 1 was annoyed to the point that they didn’t want to have a VA.gov account if they needed to do that.
   > I think they [TAP instructor] were using something like ID me, I was like, I'm too lazy to do that…I don’t wanna do the whole face thing. - P2, Veteran